 1. Use guaranteed income1 to help pay for your essential expenses

 When you create your plan, first and foremost, you'll want to make sure your day-to-day expenses—nonnegotiable costs, such as housing, food, utilities, taxes, and health care—are covered by lifetime guaranteed income sources.
 There are essentially 3 sources of guaranteed income.

 Social Security: This is a foundational source of income for most people.
 When you decide to take it may have a big impact on your retirement.
 It can be tempting to claim your benefit as soon as you're eligible for Social Security—typically at age 62.
 But that can be a costly move.
 If you start taking Social Security at 62, rather than waiting until your full retirement age (FRA), you will receive reduced monthly benefits.
 (FRA ranges from 66 to 67, depending on the year in which you were born.)
 Find out your full retirement age, and work with your financial professional to explore how the timing of your Social Security benefit fits into your overall plan.

-Fixed income annuities: A fixed income annuity is a contract managed by an insurance company that, in return for an upfront investment, guarantees* to pay you (or you and your spouse) a set amount of income either for the rest of your life (and the life of a surviving spouse in the case of a joint and survivor annuity) for a set period of time.
+Income annuities: An income annuity is a contract issued by an insurance company that, in return for an upfront investment, guarantees1 to pay you (or you and your spouse) a set amount of income either for the rest of your life (and the life of a surviving spouse in the case of a joint and survivor annuity) or for a set period of time.
 Generally, there are different types of income annuities you may consider:

 - immediate income annuity

 - annuities with a guaranteed lifetime withdrawal benefit (GLWB)